kranthi129-ou/FreightFlow-360-Project/readme.md

 ### Inventory and Low Stock

 The low-stock workflow shows products where the quantity is less than or equal to the reorder level.
 The admin can refill or adjust stock.
-Once the product quantity becomes higher than the reorder level, it is removed from the Low Stock page.
+Once the product quantity becomes greater than the reorder level, it is removed from the Low Stock page.

 ### Order Management